 Confirmation or verification of death is defined as deciding whether a person is actually deceased.
 Confirmation or verification of death can be undertaken by a registered nurse, however you must check your employer's policies to determine local agreements about the circumstances in which this can be done.
 Certification of death requires a registered medical practitioner.

-Please read Care After Death: Registered Nurse Verification of Expected Adult Death (RNVoEAD) guidance (3rd Edition, November 2019) from the Hospice UK website for more detail.
+Please read Care After Death: Registered Nurse Verification of Expected Adult Death (RNVoEAD) guidance (5th edition) from the Hospice UK website for more detail.

 For specific information on COVID-19, please also see COVID-19 guidance on DNACPR and verification of death.

 If a patient's condition improves significantly following a decision that death is imminent, the appropriate medical practitioner should be consulted.

 The registered nurse verifying/confirming death must also consider the health and safety of others to ensure they are protected, e.g. from infectious illness, radioactive implants and implantable devices.